PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## A word of caution

 Be sure not to name an alias after an existing command.
 If your shell is not behaving as expected if may be because you created an alias using the name of a pre-existing command.
-Try running your proposed alias name on the command llne to see if it is already a command before creating a new alias.
+Try running your proposed alias name on the command line to see if it is already a command before creating a new alias.

 Aliases take precedence over commands loaded via modules.
 This is illustrated below with the `intel` module: